MEET THE TEAM

 Managing Editor, Applied Research & Consulting

-Hanno helps shape and create research-story content and provides editorial oversight of a range of communications materials.
+Hanno helps shape and create research-story content, providing editorial oversight of a range of communications materials.
 After graduating with a Master of Divinity from Gordon-Conwell Theological Seminary in 2010, he taught English as a foreign language in Boston and worked as an editor and reporter in Alabama.
 Hanno and his wife, Lauren, have three children.

 Dana Wade, MA